-- LSAT score
+- LSAT score;

-- Undergraduate transcripts
+- Undergraduate transcripts;

-- A personal statement
+- A personal statement;

-- List of employment and volunteer experiences
+- List of employment and volunteer experiences;

-- List of academic achievements
+- List of academic achievements;

-- List of extracurricular activities
+- List of extracurricular activities;

-- Research and publication achievements
+- · Research and publication achievements; and - · Reference letters.

-- Reference letters

-After you have gathered all of the required documentation and submitted your application, you must wait to see if you receive any offers of acceptance.
+After you have gathered all of the required documentation and submitted your application, you must wait until the schools have made their admission decisions.
 Some schools offer early acceptances that require a response from you within a prescribed period.
 Once you receive your acceptances, you may select your school of choice and begin your law degree.

-Step 4: Write the Licensing Exam(s)
+Step 4: Write the Licensing Exams

-After obtaining your law degree (Juris Doctor, or JD), you must complete ten months of articling and pass the licensing exam(s), also called the bar exam, in the province where you plan to practise law.
-You may complete these two steps in whichever order you prefer; however, most students choose to complete their licensing exams before they begin articling.
+After obtaining your law degree (Juris Doctor, or JD), you must complete the licensing exams, also called the bar exam, in the province or jurisdiction where you plan to practise law.
+Typically, most law students will complete their JD in April, write their Ontario licensing exams in June, and then complete their experiential training.